What Is a Headache Behind the Eye?

 A sinus infection (sinusitis) can cause a headache around your eyes, nose, forehead, cheeks, and upper teeth.
 This is where your sinuses are.
 You’ll often also have a fever, congestion, and a thick nasal discharge.
 The pain usually gets worse throughout the day.

-This is when your eyes get tired from working too hard, doing things like staring at a computer screen or driving for a long time.
+This is when your eyes get tired from working too hard from doing things like staring at a computer screen or driving for a long time.

 Other symptoms can include: